RohanPoudel2024/PERN-STACK/README.md

 The application uses Sequelize to connect to a PostgreSQL database hosted on Supabase.
 The connection is established in `database/connection.js`.

+## API Endpoints

+- **GET /books** - Fetches all books from the database
+- **POST /books** - Creates a new book entry with the provided data

 ## Future Development

+- Implement remaining CRUD operations (PUT, DELETE)
+- Add data validation
-- Implement API endpoints
+- Implement error handling
 - Set up the React frontend
-- Create user authentication
-- Implement data models and relationships